JensRantil/jensrantil.github.io/content/posts/three-team-work-categories.md

 > Jens, we are all product.

-- reminding me that “the product and engineering” shared the same goal; building an awesome product together.
+By saying this, he was reminding me that “the product and engineering” shared the same goal; building an awesome product together.
 By having these three categories for team work, I found that product and engineering started working much closer together, with the same goal in mind, focusing on the right thing, at the right time.